BrewhouseTeam/brewhouseteam.github.io/_posts/2015-01-13-ember-vs-angular-authentication.md

 the `error` template instead of the `protected` template?

 You might have guessed it – Promises!
-When the server refuses to process our request due to unfulfilled authentication requirements, our API client will reject the promise it returned (this is true for both the jQuery version and the stubbed version).
+When the server refuses to process our request, our API client will reject the returned promise.
 Because Ember's router is Promise-aware, it will know that a rejected Promise means that something has gone wrong.
-When this happens, it will abort the original transition (into the `protected` route) and transition into a special `error` route instead.
-This in turns causes the `error` template to be rendered with the rejection reason being the route's model, which is why we have access to the error's `message` in the template.
+When this happens, it will abort the original transition (from the `index` route into the`protected` route) and transition into the special `error` route instead.

+This in turns causes the `error` template to be rendered with the rejection reason being the route's model, which is why we have access to the error's `message` from the template.

-## Adding a login page
+## Step 5: Adding a login page

-We still haven't seen the fully-functional protected page yet as we don't have a way to authenticate with the API via the UI, so let's add that next!
+Since we don't have the UI to authenticate with the API yet, we still haven't seen the fully-functional protected page.
+Let's add that next!

 {% highlight js %}
-// application.js
+// router.js

-App = Ember.Application.create();

 App.Router.map(function() {
-  this.route("login");
-  this.route("public");
-  this.route("protected");
+  this.route('login');
+  this.route('public');
+  this.route('protected');
 });
+{% endhighlight %}

+{% highlight js %}
+// routes/login.js

 App.LoginRoute = Ember.Route.extend({
   actions: {
     submit: function() {
-      var route = this, controller = this.get("controller");
+      var route = this, controller = this.get('controller');

-      var username = controller.get("username"),
+      var username = controller.get('username'),
-          password = controller.get("password");
+          password = controller.get('password');

-      controller.set("message", null);
+      controller.set('message', null);

       API.login(username, password).then(
         function(user) {
-          route.transitionTo("index");
+          route.transitionTo('index');
         },
         function(error) {
-          controller.set("message", error.message);
+          controller.set('message', error.message);
         }
       );
     },

     cancel: function() {
-      this.transitionTo("index");
+      this.transitionTo('index');
     }
   },